Soda-xyz/slowfall/docker/README.md

 CI/CD notes:

-- The provided GitHub Actions workflow (.github/workflows/ci-build.yml) builds the backend jar, builds frontend, then builds and pushes images to GitHub Container Registry (GHCR).
+- The provided GitHub Actions workflow (.GitHub/workflows/ci-build.yml) builds the backend jar, builds the frontend, then builds and pushes images to GitHub Container Registry (GHCR).
 It tags images with the commit SHA.
 - Ensure the repository has package write permissions so the action can push to GHCR.
 The action uses the repo's GITHUB_TOKEN for authentication.